 Information regarding past and upcoming sessions is listed within the NASD website in the section entitled, Leadership: Navigating Difficult Situations and Conditions, and within this section, on the page titled, Informed Decision-Making: The Importance of Distillation and Synthesis.
 Information pertaining to professional development sessions may be found by scrolling to the sub-section labeled, Professional Development Opportunities.
 Here, members will find specific information regarding both topic- and accreditation-focused sessions (past and planned).
 Please revisit these pages often as updates and changes will be made as available.
 NASD will provide to its members advance notice and reminders of all upcoming sessions.

 Dues.
 The NASD Board of Directors voted once again to maintain dues at 2019-2020 levels.
 Information regarding 2021-2022 dues may be found on the NASD website.
 NASD continues to remain aware of the financial challenges faced by institutions at this time.
-Should the necessity to discuss payment options arise, please contact Tracy Maraney (firstname.lastname@example.org) in the National Office.
+Should the necessity to discuss payment options arise, please contact NASD staff (firstname.lastname@example.org).

 Enhancements of Current Systems